sakhisheikh/alasco-24hours/README.md

 ## Introduction

 This project is comprised of three javascript challenges.
+All three tasks are implemented in this app with minimal UI for first two tasks.

+*Please read [COMMENTS.md](./COMMENTS.md) for more details*

 ## `Components`